-Choosing An Active User Wheelchair
+Choosing an Active Wheelchair

 With a wide array of models available from many different manufacturers, and big decisions to make such as rigid or folding, aluminium, titanium or carbon fibre, choosing the right active user wheelchair may initially seem a daunting decision.
 However, a few simple decisions can usually narrow down the selection substantially, and we have written this guide to help you with that.
 Please bear in mind that our experienced product specialists are always available to discuss your options over the phone, and can carry out a home demonstration and assessment to ensure you get the right wheelchair.